 How to make Easy Apple Muffins

 We have started with a really simple recipe that takes minimal equipment.
-In fact muffins are perfect for making with kids as you don’t need a mixer and they take minimal stirring and are hard to get wrong.
+In fact, muffins are perfect for making with kids as you don’t need a mixer and they take minimal stirring and are hard to get wrong.
+Ther is also a great book here for encouraging kids to cook.

 - 1 teaspoon of ground cinnamon